-HeyGen avatar creation options and types | HeyGen
+HeyGen Avatar Creation Options and Types | HeyGen

 HeyGen provides three main ways to create an avatar:

 Generated Avatar For maximum creative freedom, Generated Avatars are created entirely from a text prompt.
-HeyGen designs a fully AI-generated character with unique features, styles and voices.
-This option is ideal for fictional personas, stylised branding and creative storytelling.
+HeyGen designs a fully AI-generated character with unique features, styles, and voices.
+This option is ideal for fictional personas, stylized branding, and creative storytelling.

 Once your avatar is created, you can enhance it using Avatar IV, a next-generation feature that adds expressive motion and dynamic environments.

-Whether you’re creating a lifelike representation of yourself or designing a completely new persona, HeyGen gives you the tools to make your avatar genuinely your own.
+Whether you’re creating a lifelike representation of yourself or designing a completely new persona, HeyGen gives you the tools to make your avatar truly your own.